sap-tutorials/devtoberfest-2022/tutorials/devtoberfest2023-week1-lcnc-s4hana-extensibility/devtoberfest2023-week1-lcnc-s4hana-extensibility.md

 &nbsp;

-For specifics on the Devtoberfest contest and the grand prize, see this [Devtoberfest 2023 Contest blog](https://groups.community.sap.com/t5/devtoberfest-blog-posts/devtoberfest-2023-contest/ba-p/9357)
+For specifics on the Devtoberfest contest and the grand prize, see this [Devtoberfest 2023 Contest blog](https://groups.community.sap.com/t5/devtoberfest-blog-posts/devtoberfest-2023-contest/ba-p/9357).

 &nbsp;

-<b>👉 Questions for this session will be provided 30 minutes after the conclusion of the session.</b>
+### Question 1

+### Question 2